 Notes about the ingredients

 Pumpkin puree, either canned or homemade (I've tested this pumpkin bread with both)!
 I love using Libby's canned pumpkin puree as it's thicker than most brands.
-If you use homemade pumpkin puree, make sure it has a similar consistency to the above picture.
-I've listed some tips for making your own puree further down in this post.
+If you use homemade pumpkin puree, ensure it has a consistency similar to the above picture.
+To make your own pumpkin puree, scroll to the section 'How do I make pumpkin puree at home.'

 Light brown sugar for depth of flavor.
-Granulated sugar makes the pumpkin bread fluffier but lacks depth of flavor.
-For refined sugar-free bread, use coconut sugar, granulated stevia or erythritol.
+Granulated sugar makes the pumpkin bread fluffier but it lacks depth of flavor.
+To make this refined sugar-free, use coconut sugar, granulated stevia or erythritol.

 Dairy-free milk.
-I prefer using soy milk in baking as it's higher protein which makes breads/muffins more tender.
+I prefer using soy milk in baking as its protein content makes breads/muffins more tender.
 However, any milk will work, such as oat milk or almond milk.

 Baking powder AND baking soda to ensure the bread rises well and isn't too dense or moist, unlike many pumpkin bread recipes.

 Flaxseed meal or ground chia seeds (optional) to help bind the ingredients.
-Your pumpkin bread will still work without flax/chia but will be slightly more crumbly.
+Your pumpkin bread will still work without flax/chia but it'll be slightly more crumbly.
+Alternatively, you can use dairy-free yogurt or applesauce (see the notes of the recipe card for details).

 How to make vegan pumpkin bread